ritog/ritog/README.md

 ___

-- I am deeply interested in Scientific Machine Learning
+- I am deeply interested in Scientific Machine Learning.
-- I like functional and array languages
+- I like functional and array languages.
-- Interested in Mathematics
+- Interested in Mathematics.
-- Learning Embedded AI
+- Learning Embedded AI.
-- Love to learn new programming languages (knows Haskell, Julia, Elixir, Racket, OCaml, but haven't worked with them professionally)
+- Love to learn new programming languages (knows Haskell, Julia, Elixir, Racket, OCaml, but haven't worked with them professionally).

 ## Links